lukeryannetnz/manager-readme/README.md

 I like to have weekly 1:1's with my direct team members where you set the agenda.
 These are super important to me.
 They aren't status reports unless you want to talk about status.
 They are a time for us to discuss ideas, share information and context, talk about your career, give feedback, and anything else that will help you to grow, learn and be successful.
 I valaue regular connection with others too but find I need to manage my time carefully.
 If you think a regular 1:1 with me would be beneficial, please reach out on slack.

+### Regular emails or blog posts
+I value transparency so try to write regular emails or blog posts describing what I'm doing and things I see across the organisation.
+You don't have to read these but some people find them helpful for discovering things outside of their immediate context.

 ## Some personal things

 My family are a big part of my life.
 I am the father of Joshua and Harrison (twins), born Jan 2019 and Lucy born April 2020.